the foundation » gpfa board

 GPFA inspiration: “I joined GPFA because I like the vision of the organization.
 I felt honored that GPFA’s President asked me to be a part of leading such a worthy cause.
 I am excited to be a Board Member of this distinguished organization.”

 Jay Kesselee Fatormah has served on the Board of Advisors of Gbowee Peace Foundation Africa since 2012.
 He is an experienced Independent Corporate Information Communication Technology (ICT) professional and consultant with over 30 years of experience in IT Service Management, ICT Capacity Development, Information Systems Audit and information security.
 Jay has worked with the National Audit Office of the United Kingdom (Won the Professional Excellence Award in 2009); ICT Consultant and IS Audit Consultant on EU, DFID-UK and World Bank projects at the Ghana Audit Service (GAS), IFMIS – Ministry of Finance, Albania, the State Audit of Vietnam, General Auditing Commission (GAC), Liberia and the Kraft Group, New England, USA.
 He is currently an IT consultant with UNWOMEN, South Sudan providing technical support for the development of the National Transformational Leadership Institute at the University of Juba, South Sudan.
-He is also a member of the Starz College of Technology Board.
+He is also acting chair of the Starz College of Technology Board.
 He is a strong advocate for human rights, women empowerment and rights, peace and security as well as equal opportunities in ICT.
 GPFA inspiration: “I joined the GPFA family because I believe in the empowerment and inclusion of women and girls in the development of Liberia and Africa, which is GPFA’s vision – It is a blessing to be a Board Member ”.

 Fatu Addy has served on the Board of Advisors of Gbowee Peace Foundation Africa since 2013.
 She is an entrepreneur and the general manager of the Liberia Woodwork Construction & Trading Corp a Liberian owned family business that has been in existence since 1988.
 Since her returned home from overseas Fatu has been running the family business that engages in the manufacture of wood and aluminum products.
 During the civil war in 1996 in Liberia she went to work for a few years for the GTZ (The German Technical Agency) in Addis Ababa, Ethiopia and in Kigali, Rwanda where she served as Project Coordinator.
 The Liberia Woodwork Construction & Trading Corp currently offers free training and internship to young people in the field of carpentry.